cortside/coeus/NOTES.md

 * cortside.authorization -- simplest implementation -- policy, policyrole, permissions, rolepermission where policyrole maps to a role claim
 	* uses only role claims?
 * cortside.storage that has blobs and files -- may somehow be related to restfs
-* domainevent -- try to publish message with property that is 26MB
-* add attempt count to outbox and fail after some configurable number
-	* will need method to reset outbox messages to retry again
-* practicality of using x.sln.DotSettings file for those with resharper installed
-* add RCS1163 to .editorconfig -- unused parameter
-* update restapiclient to latest restsharp
 * add default policy for catalogapi client in shoppingcart -- highlighting ability to have default, different than authenication and different than an individual request
 * public static class ServiceIdentification
 {